IP ratings explained

-Signal towers as well as built-in lights and buzzers are primarily used for indoor applications.
+Signal towers as well as panel-indicator lights and buzzers are primarily used for indoor applications.
 In most cases, however, this is not due to the IP ratings, but to the type of application.
 Our signal towers, such as PC7 or CT5, have IP66, IP67 and IP65 and would therefore also be suitable for outdoor applications.
 In most cases, however, they are used indoors, on machines or in shops.

 The same applies to our panel mount products like our panel mount buzzers.
 These devices are particularly suitable for use in control cabinet construction or industrial automation and are therefore rarely used outdoors.
 These devices, such as our M22 series, are also suitable for outdoor use due to their high IP65 protection rating.